 Joyce says that diarrhea is common in dogs and can last about five days, though the first 24 hours are usually the worst.
 Diarrhea is only an emergency if it is:

 - Very profuse.

 - Accompanied by vomiting.

 - Primarily bloody, like raspberry jam, says Joyce.
 “A little bit of blood is common with diarrhea because the rectum and the colon become inflamed.
 A couple of drops of blood are not a big deal.”

 If your dog’s diarrhea fits the description above, a trip to the emergency veterinarian is in order.

-One good way to start is to feed your dog a supplement that contains Bifidalis, which includes a strain of live and active culture.
-It can help to balance the microflora in your pet’s gut, reducing the likelihood of not only diarrhea, but also uncomfortable digestive issues like gas and bloating.
+One right way to start is to feed your dog a supplement that contains Bifidalis, which includes a strain of live and active culture.
+It can help balance the microflora in your pet’s gut, reducing the likelihood of diarrhea and uncomfortable digestive issues like gas and bloating.
 Ask your veterinarian about such supplements.

 “Live and active cultures are effective for maintenance of a healthy GI tract,” says Joyce.
 “These treats are not preventive against dietary indiscretions or diseases like IBD, but they may promote general intestinal health.
 They certainly won’t hurt, and they may help.
 They’re easy for a veterinarian to recommend.”